Do Amish Vote? Republican or Democrat?

 Though voting is not common among the Amish, some Amish follow political news and many have and share opinions on politics and politicians.
 It’s fairly well-known that they tend to support conservative values.
 This, plus the fact that there are large Amish populations in two historical swing states – Pennsylvania and Ohio – has meant they have drawn interest from political operatives every two to four years.
 However, while some elections have seen varied Amish turnout, Amish voting has never approached anything near national levels – and it’s unlikely to ever do so.

 However, this won’t necessarily prevent politicians and their helpers from seeking the Amish vote.
-Especially when it comes to presidential politics, their large and growing presence in two of the most important swing states, I believe will continue to entice attempts to get out the Amish vote in future elections.
+Especially when it comes to presidential politics, their large and growing presence in two of the country’s largest states, I believe will continue to entice attempts to get out the Amish vote in future elections.
+Though Ohio has been less competitive in recent elections, becoming more reliably Republican, Pennsylvania remains a perennial “toss-up” state with a large number of electoral votes.

 But I don’t expect that you’re going to see much dramatic change when it comes to what potential percentage of Amish will actually vote.
 That noted, you will have a larger and a larger potential voter population among the Amish in those states, due to the very high Amish growth rate.
 So it may continue to be worth the effort to try to get the Amish to the polls.